Letter of Concern to Management for Employee Performance

 Dear (manager’s name)

-I was looking at the performance and sales of my team members and I was shocked to see that one of my team members (employee name) is not performing up to the mark.
-I was aware of the issue that he/she has some issues with the other team members and I tried my best to resolve them.
-He/she was also creating problems by asking for the half-day or off days which disturbed the project several times, but as a leader, I had to allow because I don’t want to pressurize my subordinate to an extent that he/she decided to leave the company.
+I was looking at the performance and sales ofmanager’smembers, and I was shocked to see that one of my team members (employee name) was not performing up to the mark.
+I knew they had some issues with the other team members, and I tried to resolve them.
+They also created problems by asking for half-days or off days, which disturbed the project several times.
+Still, as a leader, I had to allow it because I didn’t want to pressure my subordinates to the extent they decided to lead didn’t company.

 Thanks